majiklTrust/citeprose/Software_Development_Guidelines-reduced.md

 ## PROJECT TECHNIAL

 - The is a webapp is a ReactJS UX and Node.js tiered routing, service, and other software design layers.
 The persisteny backend is a PostgreSQL OLTP database.
+- The data layer is a Postgresql OLTP database that is local to the application server in all environments.
 - Scripts (`.js`/`.css` and web-based code files) have a target legth of 600 lines.
 Use multiple files instead of limiting functionality.
 Always identify, then communicate downstream impacts plus adjacent opportunities to consolidate code file before splitting an oversided file.
 - I own the versioning strategy.
 You are responsible for delivering versioned `.zip` files.
 Version numbering will folllow major/minor/patch numbering, e.g., `0.0.0`.
 Every delivery should increment the third integer by `1`, e.g., if the version is `0.0.0`, then next version is `0.0.1` and the archive will be named `LinkedIn_Agent-0.0.1.zip`, then `LinkedIn_Agent-0.0.2.zip`.
 - Keep the project directory structure in the `.zip` archive, include only changed files, and the `.zip` archive will extract to path: `../linkedin-agent/`.